Isy Suttie: Television, radio, film and podcasts

-In 2014 she wrote and starred in a short film, The Best Night of Roxy's Life, alongside Philip Jackson and JJ Burnel of The Stranglers.
+In 2014, she wrote and starred in a short film, The Best Night of Roxy's Life, alongside Philip Jackson and JJ Burnel of The Stranglers.
 The film tells the story of Roxy, a Stranglers superfan who meets JJ, her hero.

 In September 2016, she began a six-episode run on the Channel 4 TV show Damned as Natalie, a temporary receptionist.
 She returned for the second series in 2018.

-She also appeared in the sitcom Man Down as Miss Clarke.
+She also appeared in the sitcom Man Down as Miss Clarke and has provided narration on the show Posh Pawn.

-Publications
+In November 2025, it was announced, alongside four other members of the main Peep Show cast, that Suttie would feature as a guest star on Channel 4's The Great British Bake Off Christmas Edition.

+Author

 In January 2016, her first book, The Actual One, was published by Orion.

-In July 2021, her first novel, Jane Is Trying, was published by Orion.
+In July 2021, her first novel, Jane is Trying, was also published by Orion.

 Personal life

-Suttie is engaged to Welsh comedian Elis James.
-The couple have two children: a daughter, Beti, born in October 2014 and a son, Steffan, born in January 2019.
+Suttie married her longtime partner, comedian Elis James, in August 2024.
+The couple have two children.
 After the birth of her daughter, she developed migraine-associated vertigo.